-The 19th-century Citadel stands as its most visited tourist spot for not only its magnitude but its uniqueness.
-As it is surrounded by a moat, overlooking a beautiful scenery in its periodic stoned walls.
+The 19th-century Citadel stands as its most visited tourist spot for not only its magnitude but its uniqueness, as it is surrounded by a moat, overlooking beautiful scenery in its periodic stoned walls.

-Aside from its famous location, various edifices stands on its glory such as the Imperial City, which houses a number of shrines and palaces.
-In the list of the most recommended locations to visit is the ‘Purple Palace’ where emperor’s used to live and the Royal theater, a replica from its original form.
+Aside from its famous location, various edifices stand on its glories such as the Imperial City, which houses a number of shrines and palaces.
+In the list of the most recommended locations to visit is the ‘Purple Palace’ where the emperors used to live and the Royal theater, a replica of its original form.

-Thien Mu Pagoda – The pagoda is similar to the “symbol” of the city because of how striking and majestic it looks.
+The pagoda is similar to the “symbol” of the city because of how striking and majestic it looks.
 The 21-meter-high tower just sits right by the Perfume River.
-In addition, tourists will also get to see monks around doing their training, duties or studying.
+In addition, tourists will also get to see monks around doing their training, duties, or studying.

-Go for a “Royal Banquet” dinner – If you want to experience how to dine like a royal Vietnamese or at least a guest at a royal banquet dinner, you can book something like this.
-Visitors will get to dress up like a Vietnamese royalty and enjoy a dinner especially prepared for them.
+If you want to experience how to dine like a royal Vietnamese or at least a guest at a royal banquet dinner, you can book something like this.
+Visitors will get to dress up like Vietnamese royalty and enjoy a dinner especially prepared for them.

-Bike around the countryside – If biking is your thing, be sure not to miss out renting a bike to explore the countryside.
+If biking is your thing, be sure not to miss out on renting a bike to explore the countryside.
 You will get to see rice paddies and drive through local markets, which is a really interesting and unique experience to get another perspective of Hue.

-Try the following local street food – This allows you to interact more with the locals and at the same time getting to know more their culture!
+This allows you to interact more with the locals and at the same time getting to know more about their culture!

-Banh Mi (Vietnamese Bread) – Is considered by many famous chefs in the world to be the best base for sandwich (better try!)
+- Banh Mi (Vietnamese Bread) – This is considered by many famous chefs in the world to be the best base for a sandwich (better try!)

-Banh Ep (Hue Savory Crispy Crepe) – Is tagged as Hue’s best street food with its main ingredient as cassava flour with egg and various toppings.
+- Banh Ep (Hue Savory Crispy Crepe) – Tagged as Hue’s best street food, its main ingredient is cassava flour with egg and various toppings.
 Like an omelet in a crepe version.

 Sinh Village Wrestling Festival – This festival happens in the village called Sinh, in Phu Mau Commune every 10th of the first month of the Lunar calendar.
 This event attracts many wrestlers and spectators and is centered in honoring the sporting spirit of the people in Hue.

-Festival Hue – This happens every two years and lasts for a week.
+Festival Hue – This happens every two years in April and lasts for a week.
 This is to honor and showcase the culture and history of Hue as the former capital of Vietnam.

 Although it’s not as popular as Da Nang and Hoi An, Hue has its fair share of luxury hotels to choose from.
-From the highrise Vinpearl Hotel in the center of it, to five star coastal resorts far secluded from town, you can find it all.
-As expected, there’s hotels to suit all budgets, and a great collection at that.
+From the highrise Vinpearl Hotel in the center of it to five-star coastal resorts far secluded from town, you can find it all.
+As expected, there are hotels to suit all budgets and a great collection at that.